Women Business Owners – How to Expand Your Sources of Capital and Get Outside Financing

 - Created: March 26, 2012, 1:10 pm

-- Fewer than three percent of women-owned businesses cross over the million dollar threshold in revenue.
+- Less than three percent of women-owned businesses cross over the million dollar threshold in revenue.

 - Access to growth capital (a critical factor in growing a successful, sustainable business) is a challenge for women business owners.
-However, research by the Center for Women’s Business Research shows that historically, women have not had equal access to financial markets – much of it due to the systemic bias against women business owners.
+However, research by the former Center for Women's Business Research – now the Global Initiative for Women’s Entrepreneurship Research (GIWER) at Babson College – shows that historically, women have not had equal access to financial markets – much of it due to the systemic bias against women business owners.

 - Another important reason women don't obtain the funding they need for their businesses is because they may not understand the process, which frequently means they often don't ask.
 In 2009, the Center for Women’s Business Research found that nearly half of women business owners don’t seek outside sources of money for their businesses!

 Solovic went on to note that “education is critical for women business owners who want to enhance their opportunity to access capital for their businesses.”

 Understanding the Financing Options for Women Business Owners

 So what steps can women business owners take to understand the business financing options available to them?
 Through its Office of Women’s Business Ownership, the Small Business Administration offers a combination of online tools, in-person assistance, and training that can help women apply for the much needed capital.
 In fact, women who take advantage of these resources are proven to be more likely to succeed in business!

 Here are just a few resources that can help women business owners explore, learn more, and apply for business financing.

 1. SBA.gov Loan Programs and Online Loan Search Tool